 Tabouli is always served cold.
 It's best to prepare it about an hour before serving so it's cold when it comes to the table.

-This salad is perfect with any kind main dish such as beef shawarma and shish tawook.
-It would also make a wonderful side dish for chicken shawarma, arayes or homemade falafel.
+This salad is perfect with Middle Eastern dishes such as beef shawarma, chicken shawarma and shish tawook.
+It would also make a wonderful side dish for arayes or homemade falafel.

-Place the leftovers in an airtight glass container and refrigerate for up to 2 days.
+Place the leftovers in an airtight, preferably glass container and refrigerate for up to 2 days.
 Give the salad a good stir and add a splash of olive oil before serving.

 Frequently asked questions